-Through our active Committee (the Technical Committee and its sub-groups), experts from our membership meet regularly to exchange views, form common positions, exchange best practice and provide a wealth of information.
-EPIF also regularly brings together the senior executives of its members’ companies.
+Through the active Technical Committee meetings and the task forces, members meet regularly to exchange views, form common positions, reply to consultations and exchange best practice.
+There are also separate outreaches for senior executives of Member companies.

-Membership of EPIF gives you access to a forum to make your company noticed in Europe.
-Your logo, events and documents can be placed on the EPIF website, in our marketing material and at our events.
-EPIF members are also regularly invited to speak at conferences and industry seminars, both in Europe and internationally.
+Membership of EPIF gives companies access to a forum which has the reputation as the leading non-bank payments federation.
+Members’ logos, events and documents can be included on the EPIF website to enhance visibility and peer recognition.
+EPIF members are also invited to participate and speak at industry conferences and seminars both in Europe and internationally.

 EPIF members receive a daily update on developments in the payment sector at the EU level, policy developments along with a brief assessment and potential market impacts, relevant events and publications.
 These emails are succinct with links as appropriate to the key regulatory texts.